elixir-europe/rdmkit/pages/your_domain/health_data.md

   * Use a collaborative editing platform with versioning
   * Finalise the questionnaires in the required template (if any) for ethical approval

-* Development of the machine readable data dictionary for all languages
+* Development of the machine-readable data dictionary for all languages:
    * Use a table format file such as CSV or TSV for the data dictionary
    * REDCap has an example [data dictionary template](https://github.com/sglcsb/health/wiki/REDCap-EDC-Data-Dictionary-template)
    * It is highly recommended to use standard ontology terms as field names and value options where applicable